 2. What Does It Means To be green: Make Your Home More Efficient

 Our homes produce about 30 percent of the emissions that contribute to climate change.
-With a few simple energy-saving adjustments you can reduce your energy consumption and some some cash too.
+With a few simple energy-saving adjustments you can reduce your energy consumption and some cash too.

 About three-quarters of the energy we use to heat and cool our homes is lost thanks to poorly insulated attics, windows and doors.
 Weather-stripping your home is one of the most effective things you can do.
 In addition, to draught-proofing your hone, insulating it properly can help to save about a quarter of the energy you lose.
 You can buy insulation rolls that can be added to between and across ceiling jolts.